 How long will the assessment take?

-It is expected that the review process can take from 6-8 weeks to complete.
-This time frame will begin as soon as all documentation has been received by the CSPAG.
+The review process may take 6-8 weeks to complete, commencing once all documentation has been received by the CSPAG.